 A legacy of helping others

-There’s a history of non-profit organizations in Boyle Heights, starting in the 1880s, that served community members and immigrants.
-They took care of those who were homeless, aging, or suffering from conditions like alcoholism.
+There’s a history of non-profit charitable organizations in Boyle Heights, starting in the 1880s, serving community members and immigrants.
+Some are still in existence taking care of the homeless, the aging, and those suffering from conditions like alcoholism.

-The buildings that were once the Hollenbeck Home for the Aging, Hebrew Sheltering and Home for the Aged, The Jewish Orphans Home, and The Jewish Home for Wayfarers (homeless immigrants) still stand and are now the homes of local residents.
+The buildings that were once the Hollenbeck Home for the Aging, Hebrew Sheltering, Home for the Aged, The Jewish Orphans Home, and The Jewish Home for Wayfarers (homeless immigrants) still stand and are now the homes or offices of residents.

 The International Institute of Los Angeles constructed in 1914, is still in operation today and helps new immigrants assimilate.
 It has recently been assisting migrants who have crossed the border to seek asylum from Central America.